Immediate Release: October

 U.S. Army Corps of Engineers in the U.S. District Court for the Western

 District of Kentucky.
 Sierra Club and Kentuckians For The Commonwealth are

 represented in this matter by Joe Lovett, Amy Vernon-Jones and Mike Becher of

-Appalachian Mountain Advocates, by Mary Cromer of the Appalachian Citizens’ Law Center and by Emma Cheuse, Jennifer Chavez and Neil
+Appalachian Mountain Advocates and by Emma Cheuse, Jennifer Chavez and Neil

 Gormley of Earthjustice.

 against the US Army Corps of Engineers in the US District Court for the

 Southern District of West Virginia.
 Sierra Club, Ohio Valley Environmental